Why is a day 24 hours? Why is an hour 60 minutes?

 Why are there 24 hours in a day?

-The ancient Egyptians are largely credited why we have 24 hours in a day.
-As early as 1500 BCE, they used an advanced sundial to segment the duration between sunrise and sunset into 12 parts.
+The ancient Egyptians are largely credited with why we have 24 hours in a day.
+As early as 1500 BCE, they used an advanced sundial to segment the duration between sunrise and sunset into 12 parts, creating 12 "hours" of daylight.

 Why 12?
 This division possibly stemmed from the 12 lunar cycles in a year or even the 12 finger joints (excluding the thumbs) on our hands.
-Using your thumb, you can count up to 12.
+Using your thumb, you can count up to 12, which may have influenced the way ancient cultures divided time and measurements.

 Combining 12 hours for daylight and 12 for nighttime gave us the 24-hour day.
-But since the length of daytime hours varies with the seasons, fixed length hours weren't embraced until mechanical clocks showed up in 14th-century Europe.
+But since the length of daytime hours varies with the seasons, fixed-length hours weren't embraced until mechanical clocks were invented in 14th-century Europe, standardizing the way we measure time throughout the year.

 Why are there 60 minutes in an hour?